syd711/mephisto_ii/README.md

 Deployment
 --------

+- Clone https://github.com/syd711/callete.git into the homefolder of your pi.
+- Invoke the __make.sh__ script
-- Make sure that the deployment server is started on the raspberry.
+- Start the deployment server: __~/callete/callete-deployment $ ./startServer.sh__
 - Check the callete.properties for the target system.
 - Check the details of root pom.xml for the DeploymentArchiver.